cawilliamson/treble_voltage/README.md

 ```

 ### Installing CCACHE
+Install ccache in order to enable caching for faster build time later:

 ```shell
 sudo apt update && sudo apt install ccache -y
 ```
 ## Setting Up CCACHE
 You can speed up subsequent builds by adding these lines to your `~/.bashrc` OR `~/.zshrc` file:

 ```shell
 export USE_CCACHE=1
 export CCACHE_COMPRESS=1